 Although ransomware has long been a serious concern for business owners worldwide, the COVID-19 pandemic has created new opportunities for this threat to flourish, and the attack vector is likely to become even more dangerous in the coming years.

 According to a report, 304 million ransomware attacks occurred globally in 2020, affecting over 65% of global businesses.
-However, 1 Expert suggests that this is only the tip of the iceberg.
+However, experts suggest that this is only the tip of the iceberg.
 Unfortunately, even though SMBs continue to be disproportionately affected by these nefarious attacks, reporting and notifications rarely make the news.

 When it comes to cybersecurity and ransomware, the biggest mistake SMBs make is assuming hackers only target large enterprises.
 This is why many SMBs still rely on simple backups and don’t have a solid strategy in place.